steslowj/steslowj.github.io/src/content/work/webdev/576_madison-cycling-fullstack.md

 ---
-title: Madison Bike Repair Stations
+title: Madison Bike Repair Stations Full-Stack
 publishDate: 2023-12-14 00:00:00
 img: /assets/preview/576_cycle-repair.png
 img_alt: A web app that shows bicycle repair stations in Madison, Wisconsin on a Google Map with notes on interactions overlaid on the map.